aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ott-to-ppt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert OTT to PPT or Online App" h2="Export OTT to PPT within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+OTT to PPT conversion is a common requirement for many businesses.
+OTT is a file format used to store text documents, while PPT is a presentation format used to create slideshows.
+Converting OTT to PPT allows users to create visually appealing presentations from their text documents.

+<h2>How Aspose.Total Helps for OTT to PPT Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate OTT to PPT conversion while using two of it's APIs.
-Load your OTT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPT.
+Aspose.Total for C++ is a powerful file automation API that enables users to automate OTT to PPT conversion.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ allows users to load their OTT files and convert them to HTML.
+Aspose.Slides for C++ then allows users to load the HTML and create a new presentation in PPT format.
+This process is quick and easy, and allows users to create visually appealing presentations from their text documents.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}